skx/sysbox/README.md

 This tool generates a single random password each time it is executed, it is designed to be quick and simple to use, rather than endlessly configurable.

-## peerd

-This deamon provides the ability to maintain a local list of available cluster-members, via the JSON file located at `/var/tmp/peerd.json`.

-See the usage-information for more (`sysbox help peerd`).

 ## run-directory

 Run every executable in the given directory, optionally terminate if any command returns a non-zero exit-code.